 If you’re looking for a high-end property with incredible views, then you’ll love the Grande Denali Lodge.
-This log-cabin-style hotel is perched on a cliff and is just a mile and a half from the park.
+This log-cabin-style hotel is perched on a cliff and just a mile from the park.
 Rooms have desks and refrigerators.
 The lobby features a beautiful stone fireplace, a restaurant, and a gift shop.

-Fairbanks is almost right in the middle of Alaska and it is one of the coldest places in the state.
+Fairbanks is almost right in the middle of Alaska, one of the state’s coldest places.
 Somehow, it managed to become Alaska’s second-largest city, and today it has a population of about 32,000.
-It’s home to the University of Alaska Fairbanks, and many of the residents are connected to the college in some way.
+It’s home to the University of Alaska Fairbanks, and many residents are connected to the college somehow.

-This is a great destination for seeing the northern lights if you visit in the wintertime and that’s why most people go to Fairbanks on vacation.
-However, there are lots of things to do in the summer months too, including museums like the Aurora Ice Museum and Pioneer Park.
-As with the rest of Alaska, there are lots of outdoor activities to try as well.
+This is a great destination for seeing the northern lights if you visit in the wintertime, and that’s why most people go to Fairbanks on vacation.
+However, there are lots of things to do in the summer months, too, including museums like the Aurora Ice Museum and Pioneer Park.
+As with the rest of Alaska, there are many outdoor activities to try.

 Budget Property – Sven’s Basecamp Hostel

-There aren’t a lot of hostels in Alaska but there are a few and this is one of the coolest you’ll find.
-It offers both dormitory accommodations and private rooms including family rooms for groups.
-There are free bikes you can use, a shared kitchen, a TV room, luggage storage, and a barbecue.
+There aren’t a lot of hostels in Alaska, but there are a few, and this is one of the coolest you’ll find.
+It offers both dormitory accommodations and private rooms, including family rooms for groups.
+You can use free bikes, a shared kitchen, a TV room, luggage storage, and a barbecue.
 A local bus stop is down the street.

-In a state as large as Alaska, there are many other great places to check out that aren’t listed here as well.
+In a state as large as Alaska, many other great places to check out aren’t listed here.
 Visitors also love places like Talkeetna, Homer, Nome, Utqiagvik (formerly Barrow), Valdez, Seward, Whittier, and others.
-However, for your first visit, you’ll get plenty of Alaska from the places described above.
+However, for your first visit, you’ll get plenty of Alaska from the abovementioned places.